 Don’t Bring Liquids or Gels Larger Than 3.4 Ounces (100 Milliliters)

-We’ll start with the basics: If you’re traveling with a full-size bottle of shampoo or sunscreen, it must go in your checked bag, not your carry-on.
+Let’s start with the basics of how to pack a carry-on: If you’re traveling with a full-size bottle of shampoo or sunscreen, it must go in your checked bag, not your carry-on.
 The world’s airports restrict liquid/gel items in your hand luggage to bottles no larger than 3.4 ounces (100 milliliters); they all must fit within a single quart-size (or liter-size) zip-top plastic bag.

 This means that if you’re going to pick up a bottle of water or soda for the plane, be sure to buy it and stow it in your carry-on after security, not before.
-(We can’t tell you how many bleary-eyed travelers we’ve seen show up at an early-morning checkpoint with a cup of coffee they just bought, only to have to throw it away.)
+(Don’t be that bleary-eyed traveler who shows up at an early-morning checkpoint with a cup of coffee you just bought, only to have to throw it away.)

 Note that there are a few exceptions to this rule, including essential medications and food for infants or children.